JamaliLab/SAM-EM/README.md

 .[sam2.1_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_large.pt)

--For the Particle tracking module install the following packages:
+-For the Particle tracking module, install the following packages using the requirements.txt file in SAM4EM git repository:

 `pip install -r requirements.txt`

--Next add the Jupyter notebook in this repository and your data folder to the notebooks directory of SAM2 to segment videos and analyze spatiotemporal trajectories
+-Next add the Jupyter notebook in this repository and your data folder to segment videos and analyze spatiotemporal trajectories

+You can now load the jupter notebook in the command prompt and start to use it.

 Here is an example of how the masklets of the tracked particles look like in the ![output](exampleanimation.gif)